• Home

 How long is a guided tour from London to Paris?

-How much does a tour cost from London to Paris?
+How much does a London-Paris tour cost?

 7. Carpooling / Ridesharing

-Ridesharing services for a London to Paris trip?
+Ridesharing services for a London-Paris trip

-Ridesharing travel time from London to Paris?
+Ridesharing travel time from London to Paris

-Cost of ridesharing services from London to Paris?
+Cost of ridesharing services from London to Paris

 8. Private Car Transfer or Cab

-How to Book a Private Car Transfer or Cab from London to Paris?
+How to book a private car transfer from London to Paris

-- This private transfer service picks you up anywhere in Paris and drops you off anywhere in London.
-The driver picks you up in a Mercedes car that includes air-conditioning and Wi-Fi.
-Service can include up to 8 passengers.
+• This Mercedes-class private transfer picks up anywhere in Paris and drops anywhere in London.
+Air-conditioning and wifi included.
+Up to 8 passengers.

-Cost of a Private Car Transfer or Cab from London to Paris?
+Cost of a private car transfer or cab from London to Paris?

 9. Bicycle

-Bike route from London to Paris?
+Bike routes from London to Paris

-A great online resource for planning your trip is london2paris.co.uk, a website dedicated solely to biking from London to Paris.
-Most people do the trip independently, but you can also join organized rides of cyclists doing this route or organize a group yourself.
+A great resource for planning is london2paris.co.uk, dedicated to this exact route.
+Most riders do the trip independently, but you can also join organised group rides.

 Can cyclists bike across the Channel Tunnel?